followmyutopia/devextreme-documentation/concepts/05 Widgets/Chart/20 Axes/07 Axis Ticks.md

 Axis ticks divide an axis into parts, and thus the readability of visualized data is improved.
 There are major and minor ticks.
-The main difference between them is that major ticks are accompanied by [axis labels](/Documentation/Guide/Widgets/Chart/Axes/Axis_Labels/).
-In addition, the appearance of major and minor ticks may differ.
+They differ in appearance.

 ![DevExtreme HTML5 JavaScript Charts AxisTicks](/Content/images/doc/17_1/ChartJS/visual_elements/axis_ticks.png)